-Bradley Ellingboe has led a wide-ranging career in the world of singing, including accomplishments as a choral conductor, soloist, composer, scholar and teacher.
-As a choral conductor he has led festival choruses in 40 states and 14 foreign countries.
-He made his operatic conducting debut in 2011, leading the world-premiere performances of Stephen Paulus’s opera Shoes for the Santo Niño in a joint production by the Santa Fe Opera and the University of New Mexico.
-As a bass-baritone soloist he has sung under such conductors as Robert Shaw, Helmuth Rilling, Karl Jenkins and Sir David Willcocks.
-Ellingboe has over 110 pieces of music in print, including his largest work, the Requiem for chorus and orchestra, which made its Carnegie Hall debut with the composer conducting in 2010.
-Ellingboe led the European debut of his Requiem in 2011, with concerts in Budapest, Bratislava and Prague.
+Bradley Ellingboe is Director of Choral Activities at the University of New Mexico.
+He has led a wide-ranging career in the world of singing, including accomplishments as a choral conductor, soloist, composer, scholar and teacher.
+As a choral conductor he has led festival choruses in 35 states and 14 foreign countries.
+He made his operatic conducting debut in December, 2011, leading the world-premiere of Stephen Paulus’s opera Shoes for the Santo Niño in a joint production by the Santa Fe Opera and UNM.
+As a bass-baritone soloist he has sung under such conductors as Robert Shaw, Helmuth Rilling, and Sir David Willcocks.
+Ellingboe has over 130 pieces of music in print, including the Requiem for chorus and orchestra, which has been performed more than 300 times in this country and Europe, and his newest work, Star Song, which premiered in December of 2013.
+Star Song had its New York debut (Lincoln Center) in May of 2014, and its European debut in July of that year.
 For his scholarly work in making the songs of Edvard Grieg more accessible to the English-speaking public, he was knighted by the King of Norway in 1994.
 As a teacher, the University of New Mexico Alumni Association named him Faculty of the Year in 2008.

 Bradley Ellingboe has been on the faculty of the University of New Mexico since 1985, where he is Professor of Music and Regents Lecturer.
 He has served as Chairman of the Department of Music.
 In the fall of 2005 Ellingboe stepped down from his post as Head of the Voice Area and assumed the title of Director of Choral Activities.
 He is a graduate of Saint Olaf College and the Eastman School of Music and has done further study at the Aspen Music Festival, the Bach Aria Festival, the University of Oslo and the Vatican.